dcguim/draw-circle/README.md

-Task:
+# 1. Introduction

-  - Write a program in python that takes the following inputs and then outputs an image of a black circle on a white background in png.
+This solution was designed to be easily ran by anyone with access to a Linux computer and a Docker installation.
+The task consists in writing a python program that takes a few inputs and then outputs an image of a black circle on a white background as a png.

-Inputs:
+# 2. Setup

+## requirements
+    - docker version: 17.12.0+
+    - terminal access
+    - linux OS
+    - internet access
+To make sure your linux distribution is compatible, run `xdpyinfo` in your terminal.
+If the command is recognized, than this machine will suffice.

+# 3. Running the program
+The execution of this program will run inside a docker container which means, that there is no need to install additional libraries, nor will any libraries will be installed on your machine.

+To run the program to draw the circle run the following command:
+`sh run-crx-python.sh <radius> <thickness> <center_coord_x> <center_coord_y> <height> <width>`

+where:
-  - Radius of the circle in pixel: r
+  - <rad>: Radius of the circle in pixel
-  - Thickness of the circle in pixel: d
+  - <thickness>: Thickness of the circle in pixel
-  - Center of the circle in pixel coordinate: x, y
+  - <center_coord_x>: x coordinate of the center of the circle in pixel
-  - Size of the image in pixel: h, w
+  - <center_coord_y>: y coordinate of the center of the circle in pixel

-Outputs:
-  - circle.png

-Additional considerations:
-  - The input will be given such that the circle is fully contained in the image.
-  - Simple console input / output is sufficient.

-Hint:
-  - Feel free to use external libraries to do everything else except for the function to draw the circle.
-  - It goes without saying that we are looking beyond simply just a correct solution.

-Deliverables:
-  - Provide the solution in a package that can used / executed by a non-IT personel.
-  - Provide comments on the space / time complexity of the function used to draw the circle.

-Evaluation:
-  - quality of code
+  - <height>: height of the image in pixel
-  - breath and depth of the knowledge in programming concepts
+  - <width>: width of the circle in pixel

-  - accessibility / maintainability of solution
+A `circle.png` should be accessible on the same directory the command was ran.

+# 4. Removing the container
+To stop and remove the container and to delete the `circle.png` output simply run:

+`sh clean.sh`

+Notice that before running the `run-crx-python.sh` script cleaning the environment might be necessary.